ehmatthes/pcc/chapter_18/README.md

 - The `reverse()` function has been moved from `django.core.urlresolvers` to the `django.urls` module.

+- Django 2.0 only works with Python 3.
+If you're still using Python 2.7, you'll need to [install Django 1.11](#installing-a-specific-version-of-django).

 ### Checking which version of Django you're using

 The command `pip freeze` lists the specific versions of all packages you have installed in a virtual environment.
 To see which version of Django you're using, make sure you're in an active virtual environment, and then issue this command: